Gold

 Minerals are not only a luxury item but an essential part of our daily lives.
 We use them in mobile phones, computers and medical devices.
 They’re also crafted into jewellery, art, and awards.
 Despite a fraught history with conflict, workers’ rights abuses, and exploitation, mining has the potential to boost economic prosperity for miners and their communities.

-miners and workers trained to adopt good practices
+mine workers trained to adopt good practices

 Challenges